This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Heat accelerates oxidation.
 The faster olive oil oxidizes, the faster it goes rancid.
 This is the most common storage mistake people make.

 Move your oil to a closed cabinet away from all appliances.
-It does not need to be far.
-A cabinet on the opposite side of the kitchen works perfectly.
+It does not need to be far — a cabinet on the opposite side of the kitchen works perfectly.

 What About the Fridge or Freezer?

-No. Cold temperatures cause olive oil to solidify and lose flavor.
-The fridge is not a safe storage solution.
-Neither is the freezer.
-Both damage the product.
+No to both.
+Cold temperatures cause olive oil to solidify and lose flavor.
+The fridge is not a safe storage solution, and neither is the freezer.
+Both damage the product in different ways.
+Read more about what happens when you refrigerate olive oil.
+And here is what happens when you freeze it.

 Rule 2: Keep It Away From Light